 When I found out about the shot that had made it through, a globular springtail on some icy snow, I reflected on the images that I’ve been fortunate to have some limited success with and what they had in common.
 My previous BWPA success two years ago was of an ichneumon wasp on the moth-trap in the garden.

 The two images that made the inaugural OPOTY portfolio in the same year were also images from my garden, a woodlouse and a Holly Blue butterfly.
-Given the range of locations that I take photos at, in around Surrey and Hampshire, it was a real surprise to realize that my most successful shots were from my own tiny garden, just x x x metres, and I wondered why that might be?
+Given the range of locations that I take photos at, in around Surrey and Hampshire, it was a real surprise to realize that my most successful shots were from my own extremely tiny back garden, and I wondered why that might be?

 None of the subjects are exotic or uncommon, far from it in fact in some cases.
 A large chunk of that is down to the hard work put into making our garden into a good habitat for as wide a range of invert life as possible, and I can take no credit for that at all!
 My wife is the green-fingered one, and the pond that reflected the woodlouse was very much her idea and execution too.